Philip-M-Schmidt/VirusInfectionPredictor/Readme.md

 # Readme
 An app that predicts your possible change of a virus infection by asking 10 questions and predicting these answers by using machine learning.
 Also taking a picture of you face in the process for improved accuracy.
 Idea for an app due to the CoViD-19 pandemic.

-The Quizbee App of Vikas Ojha is used as an Layout!
+The Quizbee App of Vikas Ojha was used as an Layout!
 Thank you for your nice work!

 ## Sreenshots